 Pamidronate is not a cancer treatment, but a supportive care medicine.
 This means it is used to counteract the effects of cancer and its treatments.

 How to Take Pamidronate

-Pamidronate is given directly into a vein as an infusion, over 15 minutes.
+Pamidronate is given directly into a vein as an infusion.
 Your dose, and how often you receive it, will be determined by your provider.
 Your healthcare provider may want you to take calcium and vitamin D supplements to help with your bone health.
 Talk with your team about what doses are right for you.
 You should drink plenty of fluids while taking this medication.
 Try to drink 8-10 glasses of non-alcoholic, non-caffeinated liquids a day.

 Possible Side Effects of Pamidronate

 There are a number of things you can do to manage the side effects of pamidronate.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Osteonecrosis of the Jaw